Mike Starr (actor)

 Mike Starr (born July 29, 1950) is an American character actor.
 Tall and burly with a deep voice, Starr often performs as mobsters, police officers, blue-collar workers or tough guys.
 He was a regular cast member on The Young and the Restless and Ed, and has appeared in the films Goodfellas, Dumb and Dumber and Billy Bathgate.

 Early life

 Michael Starr was born in Queens, New York, and grew up in Flushing.
 He is of Irish and Polish descent.
-His brother is actor Beau Starr.
+His brother was actor Beau Starr.

 Career

 Starr has featured in notable films such as Goodfellas, Uncle Buck, The Bodyguard, Ed Wood, Miller's Crossing, Jersey Girl, Cabin Boy, Dumb and Dumber, The Last Dragon and The Ice Harvest.